I am a former sports editor who's been a baseball fan for over 30 years. I'm predominantly a Cleveland fan, but enjoy all 30 teams!

 Who Are the Greatest San Francisco Giants Players of All Time?

-With a 137-year history, the San Francisco Giants' story is littered with some of the greatest names in the history of Major League Baseball.
+With a history that goes back to 1883, the San Francisco Giants' story is littered with some of the greatest names in the history of Major League Baseball.
 The Giants can claim four of the 27 players who have 500 career home runs, as well as one of the inaugural members of the Baseball Hall of Fame.
 That doesn’t even count most of the 56 Hall of Fame players who have donned a Giants jersey or many of the players who make up the 264 All-Star game appearances by Giants.

 The franchise was born as the New York Gothams in 1883, but two years later, they became the New York Giants.
 That moniker would stick, but the team moved west to San Francisco in 1958.
-The Giants won five World Series championships between 1905–1954, but wouldn’t again reign supreme in baseball until the 2010s, when they had an even-year championship trend with titles in 2010, ‘12, and ‘14.
-In total, the Giants have appeared in the postseason 26 times, and have won the National League pennant 23 times.
-The franchise has an all-time record of 11,165-9,687-163, and its .535 winning percentage is second only to the New York Yankees in Major League history.
+The Giants won five World Series championships between 1905–1954, but they wouldn’t again reign supreme in baseball until the 2010s, when they had an even-year championship trend with titles in 2010, ‘12, and ‘14.
+In total, the Giants have appeared in the postseason 26 times, and they have won the National League pennant 23 times.
+The franchise has an all-time record of 11,301-9,773-163 as of 2021, and its .536 winning percentage is second only to the New York Yankees in Major League history.

 Selection Criteria for This List